getludic/ludic/docs/components.md

     is_active: bool
 ```

-In this case all attributes are optional except for the `id` attribute.
+In this case, all attributes are optional except for the `id` attribute.

 !!! note "The `Attrs` declaration is an information for type checkers"